-Next, I handed out a circle to use as the face.
 Pasta became hair, clothes pins became necks, egg shells became ears.
-Everyone was really excited to create over and over again many different faces.
+Everyone was really excited to create many different faces over and over again.

-As an extension, in the classroom, I have done this project by having children select 5-10 objects from around the room that they then bring to their table group.
+As an extension activity, in the classroom, I have done this project at home, and again in the classroom by having children select 5-10 objects from around the room that they then bring to the group.
 Once all objects are in the middle, children begin to create.

 In the past when I have done this art for kids, I have also allowed children to glue their creations to the circles/faces.
 They make for a really cute bulletin board or keepsake at home.